peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 **You cannot work toward peace, only understanding.**

 ## The Importance Of Neuroplasticity
-Many of us hold delisions impeded by society that we have picked up over time.
+Many of us hold delusions impeded by society that we have picked up over time.
 This is to be expected - we all pick up so much information in the conscious and subconscious every day.
 Especially in this age of information, we have a stream of beliefs and desires that come at rates hard to process.

 Due to all this information coming in so fast, our brains have learned to pick up this information but not look into it any deeper than surface level.
 This is where believing delusions come from.
 Many people hold radical beliefs, yet when questioned for authenticity, they shut down because they did not even process these ideas themselves.